AustinStephens/AgarioStyleGame/README.md

 Bombs will fall down on to the screen, they are flashing blue/red and black, if you are not the same color as it (blue/red), when it blows up it will kill you.
 If you earn 20000 points, you win the game.

 This game is made in Adobe Animate to practice coding a game engine.
-This uses a self made game loop, update functions, radial collision detection, and state machine (for the colors).
+This uses a self made game loop, update functions, delta time calculator, radial collision detection, and state machine (for the colors).

 There are a few downfalls, when you respawn after dying or winning, you might spawn on a spinner, immediately killing you.
 Also, the pickups tend to gather around the spinners over time.
 Might fix these when I have the time, right now they will remain this way.